Amended Spring 2014

 Article II.
 Purpose of Organization

-The purpose of this organization shall be to provide a means through which Chapters of Phi Theta Kappa International Honor Society in the Greater Northwest Region may better achieve the goals and purposes of the Society, to promote participation by members of the Greater Northwest Region of Phi Theta Kappa in region-wide activities; and to foster fellowship and understanding among Phi Theta Kappa members in the two-year college community and the Greater Northwest Region.
+The purpose of this organization shall be to provide a means through which Chapters of Phi Theta Kappa International Honor Society in the Greater Northwest Region may better achieve the goals and purposes of the Society, to promote participation by members of the Greater Northwest Region of Phi Theta Kappa in region-wide activities; and to foster fellowship and understanding among Phi Theta Kappa members in the college community and the Greater Northwest Region.